-Whether you’re hungry as a hippo or just want to try a wide variety of dishes, you can never go wrong with a buffet.
+Whether you’re hungry as a hippo or just in the mood for trying a smorgasbord of dishes, you can never go wrong with a round of eat-all-you can buffet.
 Each plate of mouthwatering dishes gives you a satisfying fill—and keep you coming back for more.

-While most buffets in Metro Manila are moderately priced, there still are eat-all-you-can places where you can a have a good fill without spending too much.
-After scouring every nook and cranny of the metro, we found good yet cheap buffet places for you to try.
+While most buffets in Metro Manila are moderately priced, there still are affordable buffet places where you can a have a good fill without spending too much.
+After scouring every nook and cranny of the metro, we found good yet cheap eat-all-you-can restaurants for you and the whole fam to try.

 Charaptor Charcoal Barbecue Bar